EslamElshahawi/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion : Deletes my_first_directory
-10-back : changes directory to the previous one 11-lists : lists files in current and parent and /boot directories
+10-back : changes directory to the previous one 11-lists : lists files in current and parent and /boot directories 12-file_type : shows the type of file iamafile in /tmp